CODE OF CONDUCT

 Public Speaking & Published Works

 Public speeches and published works, such as books and magazine articles, offer excellent opportunities for Adaptive to present topics and ideas of interest to business and professional audiences.
 Any speech or published work on a professional topic by an Adaptive employee must be pre-approved before any company time or resources are committed to them and before they are released.
-These must be pre-approved by the functional SVP and the General Counsel or his/her designee.
+These must be pre-approved by the functional SVP and the General Counsel.

 Business Hospitality, Entertainment, Travel & Meals

 Adaptive pays your travel and related expenses, as permitted by Company policy.
-In general, others should not pay for these costs.
+In general, others should not pay for these costs, with the exception of an approved presentation in which the sponsor has offered to pay for your travel as referenced above.
 You may occasionally offer or accept meals or entertainment offered in conjunction with meetings to discuss Adaptive business; provided nothing may be offered to any government employee.
 At least one Adaptive employee must be present at each such event.
 Lavish, expensive, or exclusive meals and entertainment are not acceptable.

 Proper Use of Intellectual Property